How to buy Metcash (MTS) shares

-Recently Metcash has paid out, on average, around 1.21% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 4.4% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Metcash shareholders could enjoy a 4.4% return on their shares, in the form of dividend payments.
-In Metcash's case, that would currently equate to about A$0.145 per share.
+Recently Metcash has paid out, on average, around 83.33% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 4.95% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Metcash shareholders could enjoy a 4.95% return on their shares, in the form of dividend payments.
+In Metcash's case, that would currently equate to about A$0.2 per share.

 Metcash share price volatility

 Metcash Limited operates as a wholesale distribution and marketing company in Australia and New Zealand.
 It operates through Food, Liquor, and Hardware segments.
 The Food segment distributes a range of products and services to independent supermarket and convenience retail outlets.
 The Liquor segment engages in the distribution of liquor products to independent retail outlets and hotels.
 The Hardware segment distributes hardware products to independent retail outlets; and operates company owned retail stores.
-It sells its product under the IGA, Mitre 10, Home Timber & Hardware, Cellarbrations, and the Bottle-O brand names.
-Metcash Limited was founded in 1920 and is based in Macquarie Park, Australia.
+The company sells its products under the IGA, Foodland, Mitre 10, Home Timber & Hardware, Total Tools, Cellarbrations, IGA Liquor, and the Bottle-O brand names.
+Metcash Limited was founded in 1927 and is based in Macquarie Park, Australia.

 Frequently asked questions

 Rapid antigen tests: When will RAT stock be available?
 [UPDATED]

 Rapid antigen tests are proving extremely hard to find, but there are options if you can be patient trying to find a RAT.